Mount Gangapurna

 Accommodations and Meals

-Meals during the trek include breakfast, lunch, and dinner, which are freshly and nutritious made by the locals of the tea houses.
+Meals during the trek include breakfast, lunch, and dinner, which are freshly made and nutritious by the locals of the tea houses.
 Make sure to try some of the local cuisine items to enhance your experiences.
 Some major foods to try are Dal Bhat, Momo (dumplings), Pasta, and Noodles.
 Although meat is available in the lower regions, it is often not recommended at higher altitudes.

-Best Time to Trek
+Best Time for Annapurna Circuit Trek

-The Annapurna Circuit Trek can be done throughout the year, enjoy the favorable conditions with impressive views of surrounding mountain peaks, mostly during the time of Spring and Autumn.
-Trekking during this time is considered to be the best time for adventure enthusiasts to catch a glimpse of the Mighty peaks and surrounding natural scenery.
+The Annapurna Circuit Trek can be done throughout the year, enjoy the favourable conditions with impressive views of surrounding mountain peaks, mostly during the time of Spring and Autumn.
+Trekking during this time is considered to be the best time for adventure enthusiasts to catch a glimpse of the Mighty peaks and the surrounding natural scenery.

-• Winter (December to February): Making your way to the Annapurna Circuit at the time of Winter is possible with a less crowded trekking route.
+Making your way to the Annapurna Circuit at the time of Winter is possible with a less crowded trekking route.
 The views seen from the top make your journey rewarding with snow-capped landscapes and mountains.
 However, as you increase higher, the temperature drops significantly, especially at higher altitudes, making the trek challenging.
 Sometimes, due to heavy snowfall, the trail can be blocked, which makes the route impassable for trekkers.
 During this time, many tea houses in higher elevations may be closed due to colder temperatures and heavy snowfall.

 Trekking Permit for the Annapurna Circuit Trek